Regent’s Park Theatre 2018 Season Artwork

 The warmer days and lighter nights are approaching… albeit slowly!
-But this does mean we’re edging closer to the opening of the Open Air Theatre (OAT) 2018 season and there simply isn’t much that can rival watching a show in the beautiful surroundings of Regent’s Park on a glorious summers day.
+But this does mean we’re edging closer to the opening of the Regent's Park Theatre 2018 season and there simply isn’t much that can rival watching a show in the beautiful surroundings of Regent’s Park on a glorious summer's day.

 The important balance for the Peter Pan image was to convey that the production is for all ages: families and adults, and also that it was a play and not a pantomime.
 The decision was made to manipulate a production shot from its original run in 2016 that focused on Peter flying.